 We use an e-payment system for school related payments including purchasing food.
 Students that attended Aston Academy in year 11 will continue to use their previous account.
 Students joining us from other schools will receive an activation letter at the start of term.
-School trips, textbooks, revision guides etc. will be added to your account as appropriate to you.
+School payments will be added to your account as appropriate to you.